velasciraptor/Amazon-Vine-Analysis/README.md

 Vine reviews had a 4.86% higher percentage than non-Vine reviews, meaning there may be bias toward favorable reviews from Vine reviewers!
 That is a signifact different from the numbers we saw before.
 This could mean that the public may have caught onto this bias and tends not to vote those reviews as helpful, but a more in depth analysis on why voters vote the way they do is needed.

-^The way the code is written may seem odd or indirect, but this is because calling the columns in any way always resulted in a KeyError, so I had to get creative.^
+*The way the code is written may seem odd or indirect, but this is because calling the columns in any way always resulted in a KeyError, so I had to get creative.*